idibau/ifc2citygml/README.md

    two sections.
 4. **Generic Configuration:** Targets all other `IfcProduct` entities that were not processed by the previous three sections.

+Note: Once an IFC product has been handled by a configuration, it will not be considered again by any later configurations.

 ### Property and attribute mapping